leo-project/leofs/docs/admin/system_operations/data.md

 ### Append-Only for Content

-Once a PUT/DELETE remote procedure call (**RPC**) arrives on LeoStorage appends new blocks including the object information such as the key, data itself and also various associated metadata to the end of a file.
+Once a PUT/DELETE remote procedure call, **RPC** arrives on LeoStorage appends new blocks including the object information such as the key, data itself and also various associated metadata to the end of a file.

 This *Append-Only-File* we call [AVS, Aria Vector Storage](/architecture/leo_storage/#data-structure) which is referenced when retrieving the data through *GET RPCs*.
 With its inherent nature of the *Append-Only-File*, a data-compaction process is needed to clean up the orphaned space in an AVS.